What is Rotary?Back to Top

 In turn, Rotary members will have more opportunities for personal and professional growth to improve their leadership and communication skills.

-How will Toastmasters benefit from this partnership?Back to Top
+How will Toastmasters benefit from this alliance?Back to Top

 From a member point of view, Toastmasters will have the opportunity to take their leadership skills and apply them outside of the club environment to make more of a community impact.
 As an organization, Toastmasters will be opened to potential new markets and members.

 How can my club support the collaboration?Back to Top

 The goal of this collaboration is to leverage our organizations’ strengths.
 There are multiple opportunities to support this; you can:

 Has the alliance resulted in any new programs?Back to Top